mobilizejs/mobilize.js/docs/manual/source/tutorial.rst

 If ``mobilize.options.reloadOnMobile`` is set to true

+* Mobile browser must be jQuery Mobile compatible (grade A).
+It is detected based on user agent regexp and Javascript features.

 * When mobile browser is detected a cookie is set: ``mobilize-mobile=1``

 * Page is automatically reloaded if mobilize-mobile cookie has not been set before